donejs/donejs/tutorials/rapidstart/rapidstart.md

 [steal] is used to load scripts, styles, even CoffeeScript, LESS and templates into your application.

-Path are assumed to be relative to the [rootfolder root folder].
+Paths are assumed to be relative to the [rootfolder root folder].
 This means that the following always loads `can/construct/construct.js` no matter which file is calling steal:

     steal('can/construct/construct.js');